Preschool Lesson Plan: Format & Ideas [10 Free Templates]

 Implement the lesson

-Create goals for preschool learning
+Create goals for learning

-Your goals for your students will likely involve language, cognitive skills like identifying shapes and colors, learning to write their names, counting, participating inappropriate interactions with their peers, and developing motor skills like the ability to use scissors.
+Your goals for your students will likely involve language, cognitive skills like identifying shapes and colors, learning to write their names, counting, participating in inappropriate interactions with their peers, and developing motor skills like the ability to use scissors.

 Keep lessons fun

-Play should always be at the center of preschool.
+Play should always be at the center of school.
 For children so young, playing and having fun is actually the most developmentally appropriate way to engage in learning.
 This means less structure and repetitive activities, and more room for the children to use their imagination.

 It’s common for classrooms to have playsets like a mock kitchen or a costume closet to give kids the opportunity to play pretend.